zhimingwang-org/archive/source/blog/2015-09-21-zsh-51-and-bracketed-paste.md

         https://www.google.com/search?q=zsh

-    without typing in a single or double quote first, the `?` won't be backslash-quoted by default, which causes a syntax error when passed unnoticed (out of habit).
+    without typing in a single or double quote first, the `?` and `=` won't be backslash-quoted by default, which causes an error when passed unnoticed (out of habit).

 2. The Emacs shell[^2] is littered with `^[[?2004h` and `^[[?2004l` around every prompt.